spray/spray/docs/introduction.rst

   Being structured into a set of integrated but loosely coupled components your application only needs to depend onto the parts that are actually used.

+Testable
+  All *spray* components are structured in a way that allows for easy and convenient testing.

 Modules
 -------